krzysztofzablocki/Sourcery/guides/Usage.md

 #### Excluding sources or templates

-You can specifiy paths to sources files that should be scanned using `include` key and paths that should be excluded using `exclude` key.
+You can specify paths to sources files that should be scanned using `include` key and paths that should be excluded using `exclude` key.
 These can be directory or file paths.

 ```yaml
 sources: